-• A significant part (some seven hectares) of the site is designated as Metropolitan Open Land (MOL).
+A significant part (some seven hectares) of the site is designated as Metropolitan Open Land (MOL).
 The MOL includes private playing fields and informal grassland areas with mature trees, as well as a small number of buildings constructed in the mid twentieth century.
 A green corridor, formed primarily of trees protected by a Tree Preservation Order (TPO), runs along the entire northern boundary of the site.
 Other protected trees are located within the developed, western part of the site.
-The Whitton Brook, which is currently culverted, runs along the northern boundary of the site.
-The Whitton Brook acted as the historical boundary between Twickenham and Isleworth (now LB Richmond upon Thames and LB Hounslow).